 The site is located on Beach City Road, it is open to the public, and it features interpretive wayside exhibits.
 It is also part of the Fish Haul archeological site (described previously).
 It was added to the National Register in 1988.
-Today, the Historic Mitchelville Freedom Park, Inc. (HMFP) is a 501 (c) 3 non-profit organization whose mission is to replicate, preserve, and sustain the site and to educate the public about the freedmen of Mitchelville.
+Today, the Mitchelville Preservation Project, Inc., is a 501 (c) 3 non-profit organization whose mission is to replicate, preserve, and sustain the site and to educate the public about the freedmen of Mitchelville.
 A consultant team was recently hired by Beaufort County to prepare a master plan for the site.
-The Town has provided substantial support to this site and project, including acquiring the property, leasing it to the HMFP, and funding their Executive Director position for the past two years.
+The Town has provided substantial support to this site and project, including acquiring the property, leasing it to the Mitchelville Preservation Project (MPP), and funding the MPP's Executive Director position.